DarienLibrary/website_content/content/_finished/accessibility/accessibility.md

 ### Large Print Books

 The Large Print Books collection is located on the Main Level by the fireplace.
 The books include popular fiction and non-fiction.
-Digital books’ text size can be changed, so ask at the Front Desk about eBooks.
+Digital books’ text size can be changed, so ask at the Front Desk about e-Books.
 <p>This collection is made possible thanks to the Anne R. Ferguson Large Print Book Fund, a generous endowment given to the capital fund by Eric Ferguson.
 <br />
 <br />